Guide

 Changes to Ground 4A student tenancies

-The existing draft of the Bill includes a specific ground for possession for HMOs.
-A new amendment extends the student ground for possession to all student properties, not just HMOs, removing the requirement in the new ground of possession of a student house for the house to be an HMO and for the students to be joint tenants.
+“The existing draft of the Bill includes a specific Ground for Possession for HMO students.
+A new government amendment removes the requirement in the new ground for possession of a student house for the house to be an HMO.
+It is also no longer necessary for the students to be joint tenants.”

 • The tenants must be full-time students, or the landlord needs to have reasonable grounds to believe they would become a full-time student during the tenancy